mdb1/SwiftyPick/Documentation/SwiftLint.md

 SwiftLint enforces the style guide rules that are generally accepted by the Swift community.
 ```

-## Steps
+## Steps to cherry-pick 🍒
-You can follow the steps provided by [this article](https://medium.com/developerinsider/how-to-use-swiftlint-with-xcode-to-enforce-swift-style-and-conventions-368e49e910)
+You can follow the steps provided by [this article](https://medium.com/developerinsider/how-to-use-swiftlint-with-xcode-to-enforce-swift-style-and-conventions-368e49e910).

-1. Install `swiftlint`: `brew install swiftlint`
+1. Install `swiftlint`: `brew install swiftlint`.
-2. Integrate SwiftLint with Xcode
+2. Integrate SwiftLint with Xcode.
 Add a build phase to your project:
 ```bash
 if which swiftlint >/dev/null; then